Divorce financial settlement guide

 Many people aren't aware that a divorce doesn't end your financial relationship with your ex.
 In England and Wales, you need to have a consent order (also known as a divorce financial settlement) approved by the courts.

-Formalising your financial settlement when you divorce is crucial because any unresolved financial claim could arise further down the line, even if you are divorced .
+Formalising your financial arrangement in divorce is crucial because any unresolved financial claim could arise further down the line, even if you are divorced .

-Therefore, it's important to that you and your ex partner get your financial arrangements sorted with a legally binding consent order / financial order that outlines the financial settlement for your divorce that you both have agreed to.
+Therefore, it's important to that you and your ex-partner get your financial arrangements sorted with a legally binding consent order.

 Need some more personalised advice?

 It's recommended that financial divorce settlements are sorted at the same time as your divorce or dissolution.
 Getting a financial settlement after divorce can have implications.

 amicable's Divorce Specialists are often contacted by people who have already divorced but are yet to formalise their financial arrangements after divorce.
 They are often unaware that to get a consent order through the courts, they will need to share a snapshot of their current finances, not what it was when they separated.
 For some, disclosing their finances years later with an ex can be uncomfortable.

 In general, the two main factors that will have the biggest impact on whether you can come to a divorce financial settlement in your divorce is how complicated your financial situation is and how well you can communicate and negotiate with your ex.